rachelf27/AzurePowerShellAutomation/README.md

 Connect-MgGraph
 ```
 If the modules were installed correctly the below commands should work without errors.
-- The below command creates a new Service Principle and display the secret (*secure data*) on the terminal.
+- The below command creates a new Service Principal and display the secret (*secure data*) on the terminal.
 `$sp = New-AzADServicePrincipal -DisplayName MyServicePrincipalName`
 `$sp.PasswordCredentials.SecretText`